molloy-lab/ck-phylo-workshop/day1/activityA.md

 Activity A: Check if the model species tree is in the anomaly zone
 ===

+If you estimate a species tree, a basic question to address is whether it is in the anomaly zone, motivating the use of coalescent methods.

 **Question A1:** Looking at the model species tree below, would guess that it is in the anomaly zone?
 Why or why not?

 <p align="center">